VinayakNM/Bread-Van-App/readmeCommands.md

 ```
 - **resident_id**: Integer ID of the resident
 - **driver_id**: Integer ID of the driver
-- Allows residents to request a stop from the driver
+- Allows residents to request a stop from the driver (their order and delivery instructions)

 **Example:**